 Screen size: 65-inch | Tuner: Freeview HD | Resolution: 3840 x 2160 | Panel technology: QLED | Smart TV: Tizen | Curved: No | Dimensions: 1450 x 829.3 x 24.9mm (W x H x D)

-It's latest flagship, the QN65Q9F (QE65Q9FAM in the UK), is a perfect example of this.
+It's current flagship, the QN65Q9F (QE65Q9FAM in the UK), is a perfect example of this.
 It ups the brightness to 1500 nits, 50% higher than the level required for UHD Premium certification, making it one of the brightest TV we've ever tested.

 Outside of an impressive-sounding number this brightness has a real impact on the set's image quality.
 Detail is preserved in even the brightest areas of the image, and colors are exceptionally vivid and bright.
 That means even non-HDR content looks fantastic thanks to Samsung's SDR upscaling technology.